Disclaimer:

 Look for the WELS Label:

-The Water Efficiency Labelling and Standards (WELS) scheme rates products from zero to six stars.
+The Water Efficiency Labelling and Standards scheme rates products from zero to six stars.
 Higher ratings mean better water efficiency.
-When shopping for taps, showerheads, toilets, or appliances, check the WELS rating to make an informed choice.

 Finding and Fixing Leaks

-A dripping tap might seem insignificant, but it can waste over 20,000 litres per year.
+A dripping tap might seem insignificant, but it can waste thousands of litres per year.
 A running toilet can waste even more.
-Fixing leaks is often simple and inexpensive, yet many homeowners ignore them for months or years.
+Fixing leaks is often simple and inexpensive.

 Smart Habits for Everyday Savings